mikeqfu/pyhelpers/docs/source/quick-start.rst

            [0.2697, 0.7388, 0.8071, 0.2006, 0.3087, ..., 0.5063, 0.2319, 0.9484, 0.8813, 0.1419],
            [0.8850, 0.1970, 0.5686, 0.9310, 0.5645, ..., 0.5504, 0.3972, 0.7584, 0.0238, 0.8136]])

-By setting ``reset=True``, the altered parameters are reset to their default values:
+To reset the display, we can set ``reset=True`` by which the altered parameters are reset to their default values:

 .. code-block:: python